Blendify/blender-manual/blender_docs/manual/render/eevee/materials/nodes/specular_bsdf.rst

 The *Specular* :abbr:`BSDF (Bidirectional scattering distribution function)` that combines multiple layers into a single easy to use node.

-It is similar to the Principled :abbr:`BSDF (Bidirectional scattering distribution function)` node but uses the *specular* workflow instead of the metallic.
+It is similar to the Principled BSDF node but uses the *specular* workflow instead of the metallic.
 It has much less parameters and supports less features.
 Both might be merged into one node in the future.

 The specular workflow works by specifying the facing (along normal) reflection color.
 The result may not be physically plausible because there is no energy conservation.

 .. seealso::

    :doc:`Principled BSDF </render/cycles/nodes/types/shaders/principled>`.

 Inputs
 ======

 Base Color
    Diffuse surface color.
-For conductor materials (Metals) it should be black.
+For conductor materials (metals) it should be black.

 Specular Color
    Amount of specular reflection.
 Specifies facing (along normal) reflectivity.
-Conductor materials (Metals) can have colored specular reflection.
+Conductor materials (metals) can have colored specular reflection.

    .. hint::